Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $2.99

-To Do List is perhaps the least inventive name of any app on the list.
+To Do List by Splend Apps is perhaps the least inventive name of any app on the list.
 Thankfully, it’s not half bad.
 The app covers the basic to do features, including the ability to get reminders to make sure you get your stuff done.
 The interface is reminiscent of Wunderlist but that’s not necessarily a bad thing.
 It’s very clean and easy to use.
 You also get plenty of tertiary features like adding tasks through voice commands, widgets, and more.
 This is a simple to do list app for simple needs.
 Those looking for something more complicated may need to try another option.
 You can download it for free to try it out.
-The full version costs $2.99.
+The full version costs $2.99 and you can get it free if you use Google Play Pass.